DanWahlin/CustomerManagerStandard/readme.md

 This application demonstrates:

 * A complete application with read-only and editable data
-* Using AngularJS with $http in a factory to access a backend Web API service
+* Using AngularJS with $http in a factory to access a backend RESTful service
-* Using BreezeJS in a factory to access a backend Web API Service
+* Using BreezeJS in a factory to access a backend RESTful Service
 * Techniques for showing multiple views of data (card view and list view)
-* A custom filter for filtering customer data
+* Custom filters for filtering customer and product data
 * A custom directive to ensure unique values in a form for email
 * A custom directive that intercepts $http and jQuery XHR requests (in case either are used) and displays a loading dialog
+* Form validation using AngularJS
 * Provides login and authentication functionality (currently client-side only - plan to add server-side part too which is absolutely required in a "real" app)

 The factories can be switched by changing the app/services/config useBreeze setting to true.